 How long does the hiring process take?

-This depends on the timing of scheduled oral panels, the availability of the applicant and various contracted examiners, and the academy schedule.
-Generally, the hiring process takes three to five months to complete.
+This depends on the timing of scheduled interview panels, the availability of the applicant and various contracted examiners, and the academy schedule.
+Generally, the hiring process takes three to six months to complete.

 What happens if I fail a portion of the testing process?